Azure/appservice-landing-zone-accelerator/scenarios/secure-baseline-multitenant/terraform/README.md

 ### Connect to the DevOps VM

-From a PowerShell terminal, connect to the DevOps VM using your Azure AD credentials (or Windows Hello).
+From a PowerShell terminal, connect to the DevOps VM using your Microsoft Entra ID credentials (or Windows Hello).
 The exact `az network bastion rdp` command will be provided in the output of the Terraform deployment.

 ```powershell
 az upgrade
 az network bastion rdp --name bast-bastion --resource-group rg-hub --target-resource-id /subscriptions/{subscription-id}/resourceGroups/{rg-name}/providers/Microsoft.Compute/virtualMachines/{vm-name} --disable-gateway
 ```

-If you experience issues connecting to the DevOps VM using your AAD credentials, see [Unable to connect to DevOps VM using AAD credentials](#unable-to-connect-to-devops-vm-using-aad-credentials)
+If you experience issues connecting to the DevOps VM using your Microsoft Entra ID credentials, see [Unable to connect to DevOps VM using Microsoft Entra ID credentials](#unable-to-connect-to-devops-vm-using-aad-credentials)

-Once completed, you should be able to connect to the SQL Server using the Azure AD account from SQL Server Management Studio.
+Once completed, you should be able to connect to the SQL Server using the Microsoft Entra ID account from SQL Server Management Studio.
 On the sample database (sample-db by default), run the following commands to create the user and grant minimal permissions (the exact command will be provided in the output of the Terraform deployment):

 ```sql
 CREATE USER [web-app-name] FROM EXTERNAL PROVIDER;